cameronhill1/Skill-of-Living/recs.md

 - **The Immunity Code, Greene** - I've read many books and articles on health and nutrition over the years - and this has been the most transformative for me.
 A relatively new book (released 6 months ago at the time of writing this) and originally titled "Peak Human", Joel Greene attempts to establish a new paradigm in the health and weight loss space.
 It's heavy on science, but you'll come away with a list of actionable steps and "hacks" that you can use to rapidly level up to the highest echelons of *real* human health.
 There's a massive focus on gut health and sleep here, and as someone who has struggled *a lot* with both of these over the years, I can vouch for it from experience.

 - **How To Eat, Move, and Be Healthy, Chek** - I (and many others) consider Paul Chek to be pretty much the forefront of health and rehabilitation when viewed from a holistic perspective (as it should be).
 This is his gift to the world.

+- **What Doesn't Kill Us, Carney and Hof** - WAKE UP!
+We've become incredibly soft as a species.
+Scott Carney looks at the power of the cold, the breath, and extreme altitude with Wim Hof to show us we've lost our evolutionary "edge" - and how to get it back.

+-**XPT (app)** - From Laird Hamilton and Gabby Reece, XPT (eXtreme Performance Training) is based on the principles of "Breathe, Move, Recover", and their app has some fantastic breath training work.
+Highly recommended as a companion for the above book.

 - **Boundless, Greenfield** - Another HEAVY book (it's like an encyclopedia), this one is very exhaustive and thorough, and is the result of a couple decades of research and experimentation by the renowned biohacker Ben Greenfield.
 Super impressive and an incredibly useful reference guide.